microsoft/vscode-docs/docs/java/java-project.md

 Area: java
 TOCTitle: Project Management
 ContentId: 251cba68-c77f-4ac6-a5de-1fab8dcca867
-PageTitle: Maven Support, Java Package and Dependency Management in Visual Studio Code
+PageTitle: Maven Support, Java Package, and Dependency Management in Visual Studio Code
 DateApproved: 12/30/2018
 MetaDescription: Maven Support, Java Package and Dependency Management in Visual Studio Code
 MetaSocialImage:
 ---

-# Maven Support, Java Package and Dependency Management in Visual Studio Code
+# Java Project Management in VS Code

 This document will give you an overview of how to use [Maven for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-maven) and [Java Dependency Viewer](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency) extension to manage your project within Visual Studio Code.